vuejs/test-utils-docs/guides/README.md

 This test is similar to the previous two; we find an element, interact with in in same way (in this test we use `setChecked`, since we are interacting with a `<input type="checkbox">`.
 Again, since the DOM will be changing (the checkbox `checked` value will be updated) we need to prepand `await` to the interaction.

 Lastly, we make an assertion.
-We will be applying a `completed` class to completed todos - we can then use this to add some styling, such as `line-decoration: stroke-through` to visually indiate the status of a todo.
+We will be applying a `completed` class to completed todos - we can then use this to add some styling to visually indicate the status of a todo.

 We can get this test to pass by updating the `<template>` to include the `<input type="checkbox">` and a class binding on the todo element: